Before Your Stay

 The buildings of the University of Graz are found in several locations throughout the city.
 On the main campus, you will find – among other things – the main building at Universitaetsplatz 3, where the Academic Affairs office (admission process) and other central contact points are located.
 You can reach the main building by taking bus 63 (stop: "University") or 58 (stop: "Mozartgasse" or "Liebiggasse") from the main train station (Hauptbahnhof).
 From the Jakominiplatz, you can take bus 31 (stop: "Uni/RESOWI" or "Uni/Mensa") to reach the main campus.
 If you are looking for a particular building or institution, you can use the interactive campus map to search for a specific address.

-As soon as you are insured, you will be sent an E-Card (European Health Insurance Card), upon which personal data such as your insurance number and name are stored.
+As soon as you are insured with a national health insurance provider, you will be sent an E-Card, upon which personal data such as your insurance number and name are stored.
 When you visit a doctor, you must show them your E-Card.
 There are doctors who have contracts with one or more health insurance providers (Kassenarzt), private consultants (Wahlarzt) and private specialists (Privatarzt).
 The costs of the services from a contracted doctor are covered by the health insurance provider.
 Should you decide to go to a private consultant, you must first pay for the treatment, but your health insurance provide may refund part of the cost if you submit the invoice.
 You must pay for the costs associated with treatment by a private specialist on your own.
 You can read more on the Public Health Portal of Austria (Öffentlichen Gesundheitsportal Österreichs, only in German).

 You can find apartments and rooms for rent by private parties on particular websites.
 You can also find suitable places to live advertised in Austrian and local newspapers (e.g., the Kleine Zeitung, Kronen Zeitung, Der Standard, and Die Presse).
 The Austrian Students Union (Österreichische Hochschüler/innenschaft, ÖH) at the Uni Graz also maintains an online platform that can be helpful during your search for a job and/or residence in Graz.